t-korec/team-showcase/README.md

 * Implement using the React library.
 Feel free to use other libraries or frameworks using React.
 * Design an eye-pleasing visual, including mobile responsive display.
 * Way of styling or choosing a library of components of your own choice.
-* show/hide team content
+* Show/hide team content
-* employees who no longer work - should display endDate differently in the past
+* Employees who no longer work - should be displayed differently
-* display the employee's name and position
+* Display the employee's name and position
 * Design and implement the method of adding employees to the team.
 * The API is described here: https://github.com/Naomak/alveno-job